mjl-/mox/README.md

 The example config files are printed by "mox config describe-static" and "mox config describe-dynamic".

-Mox is still in early stages, and documentation is still limited.
-Please create an issue describing what is unclear or confusing, and we'll try to improve the documentation.
+If you're missing some documentation, please create an issue describing what is unclear or confusing, and we'll try to improve the documentation.

 ## Is Mox affected by SMTP smuggling?